swiftlang/swift-evolution/proposals/NNNN-observability.md

 - changes all stored properties into computed properties
 - adds an initializer for the properties (with default values if they apply)

 Since all of the code generated by the macro could be manually written, developers can write their own implementation when they need more fine-grained control.
+For example, the following `Model` type is annotated with the `@Observable` macro:

 ```swift
 @Observable final class Model {